 That amount was calculated using the current exchange rate (the basic cost to exchange one country’s currency for another), plus whatever the bank charged you to convert your dollars prior to your trip.

 It’s important to note that exchange rates fluctuate frequently, based on what’s happening in foreign currency markets.
-It’s probably that the exchange rate when you get home from your trip may not be the same as when you were preparing to travel.
+It’s probable that the exchange rate when you get home from your trip may not be the same as when you were preparing to travel.

 You can check the exchange rate online at sites like Google Finance, Xe, and Oanda.
 Just keep in mind that wherever you end up exchanging your currency, a fee will likely be added.